 16 Days of Activism Against Gender-Based Violence

-The campaign begins on 25 November (International Day for the Elimination of Violence against Women), and concludes on 10 December (International Human Rights Day).
+The campaign begins each year on 25 November (International Day for the Elimination of Violence against Women), and concludes on 10 December (International Human Rights Day).

 Nillumbik Shire Council is committed to preventing violence against women and promoting gender equality.